 Liquidity Risk Premium is the premium charged for taking the risk on security with a weak liquidity risk premium.

 K = K* + IP +DRP +LRP

-Maturity Risk Premium is the premium charged by the investor for capital loses due to the changes in the market interest rate.
+Maturity Risk Premium is the premium charged by the investor for capital losses due to the changes in the market interest rate.